 Throughout the film, Christine begins to discover that no one is who she thinks they are.
 This includes the memories she tries to piece together about her husband, her son, and her best friend.

 Jason Bourne, who suffered from retrograde amnesia, may be one of the most famous amnesia sufferers of all time.
 He can form and keep new memories, but can’t access old ones.
 Bourne’s predicament sparked an entire trilogy of movies.

 Each one centers around his rediscovery of his former identity.
 What he does and doesn’t remember sparks an ongoing identity crisis in each film.

 For instance, he can’t remember his own name, but he can remember the combat skills he’s learned and several languages that he remains fluent in.

-This take on retrograde amnesia is one of the most popular approaches in pop culture today.
+This popular action-heavy film takes on retrograde amnesia is one of the most popular approaches in pop culture today.

 Share your final wishes, just in case.

 Create a free Cake end-of-life planning profile and instantly share your health, legal, funeral, and legacy decisions with a loved one.

 This psychological thriller bears the stamp of director Christian Nolan.
 The protagonist, Leonard, is driven by revenge.
 Two men beat him up, which led to injuries that caused anterograde amnesia.
 These men were also responsible for hurting his wife.

 Leonard isn’t satisfied with the explanation the police gave: There was only one attacker.
 Even in his current state, Leonard is confident that there were two men responsible.